The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Supportive Role of the Skiplist

+{\bf TeksDB~\cite{han2019teksdb}.} Han et al.~\cite{han2019teksdb} observe that no single data structure can achieve both fast point access and fast range search at the same time.
+Also, simple combination of multiple data structures that are each optimal for one operation cannot work~\cite{han2019teksdb}.
+Thus, TeksDB proposes a hybrid data structure by ``judiciously weaving" two complementary structures: a CuckooHash~\cite{pagh2004cuckoo} and a skiplist.
+CuckooHash is responsible for point lookups and updates while the skiplist serves range searching.
+To save space and avoid duplicating data among the two data structures, the key-value pairs are kept in a pool, and the two data structures only keep pointers to this pool.
+In~\cite{han2019teksdb}, TeksDB is compared against key-value stores, namely, Redis~\cite{redis}, WiredTiger~\cite{wiredtiger}, LMDB~\cite{lmdb} and RocksDB~\cite{rocksdb} using fit-in-memory dataset with the YCSB benchmark.
+TeksDB outperforms the other systems in Workloads A, B, C, D and F and is slower than Redis in loading~\cite{han2019teksdb}.

-\section{The Skiplist as a Priority Queue}
+\subsection{The Skiplist as a Priority Queue}

-A priority queue offers two operations: the Insert, and Deletemin operations.
+A priority queue offers two operations: the \texttt{Insert}, and \texttt{DeleteMin} operations.
 The skiplist is already ordered, and hence can be modified easily to behave as a priority queue.
-Two variants of the skiplist serve this purpose.
+In this section, we overview several skiplist implementations of the priority queue.

 \textbf{The Lock-Based Priority Queue~\cite{shavit2000skiplist}.} In the lock-based priority query~\cite{shavit2000skiplist}, the skiplist is extended using lock-based concurrent skiplists~\cite{pugh1998concurrent}.
 Each node has a flag that is set to false while inserting and is set to true when logically deleted.
-Inserts are performed in exactly the same way as in the concurrent skiplist.
-Deletemin is performed by traversing the base linked list and finding the first node that is not marked as deleted.
+Inserts execute in the same way as in the concurrent skiplist. \texttt{DeleteMin} traverses the base linked list and finding the first node that is not marked as deleted.
 Then, the process locks and marks the node as deleted, and then is physically deleted.
 This allows extending the skiplist into a priority queue.
-Because the skiplist is a distributed structure and does not require rebalancing, it is a good candidate to act as a concurrent priority queue with multiple processesors.
+Because the skiplist is a distributed structure and does not require rebalancing, it is a good candidate to act as a concurrent priority queue with multiple processors. \cite{hendler2010flat} compares the lock-based priority queue~\cite{shavit2000skiplist} with a flat-combining one (Section~\ref{subsubsec:lock-based}).
+The workload is 50\% inserts and 50\% \texttt{DeleteMin}.
+The flat-combining priority queue outperforms the lock-based priority queue by up to 3$\times$~\cite{hendler2010flat}.

+{\bf The Lock-free Priority Queue~\cite{sundell2005fast}.} The lock-free skiplist-based priority queue uses two-step delete (Section~\ref{subsubsec:lock-free}).
+In \texttt{DeleteMin}, a node is logically deleted followed by a physical delete.
+To ensure linearizability, only one single logically deleted node can exist at the bottom level.
+The subsequent thread will help in the physical removal of the node if it finds one in the bottom level~\cite{sundell2005fast}.
+A proof is given in~\cite{sundell2005fast} that the implementation is correct and is linearizable.